 - …everything is relatively expensive at Machu Picchu.
 There is a cafeteria, but the prices are at least as high as the surrounding mountains.
 If you can, bring snacks and plenty of water.

 - … that Aguas Calientes means hot waters.
 They actually have hot springs in the Northern part of town.
-It’s just that if you visit Machu Picchu on a day trip, your schedule might be too tight to relax in hot springs.
-If you stay overnight, it might be a relaxing end of your mystical day.
+It’s just that if you visit Machu Picchu on a day trip, your schedule might be too tight to relax in the hot springs.
+If you stay overnight, it might be a relaxing end to your mystical day.

 Where to Stay